-Note that we’re missing a debit amount for the paid in capital account from T/S. The amount needed is $3,000 (the difference between the price of the shares originally purchased and the selling price).
-The question is, is there any balance in the paid in capital from T/S account, and is it at least $3,000.
+Note that we’re missing a debit amount for the Paid-inPaid-in Capital from T/S account.
+The amount needed is $3,000 (the difference between the price of the shares originally purchased and the selling price).
+We need to determine if there is there any balance in Paid-inthis account, and if it is at least $3,000.

-In the previous transition, where the T/S was sold above the original purchase price, the paid in capital account was credited $5,000.
-As such, we can reduce it by the $3,000 needed in this case.
-As such, the completed journal entry becomes:
+In the previous transition, where the T/S was sold above the original purchase price, the Paid-in Capital account was credited $5,000.
+We can therefore reduce it by the $3,000 needed in this case.
+The completed journal entry becomes: